Bastille (band): Name, musical style and influences

 Bastille was also one of the artists involved in "Radio 1 Rescores Drive", a collaborative initiative spearheaded by DJ and radio presenter Zane Lowe.
 The band contributed "The Driver" to the soundtrack for the 2011 film Drive starring Ryan Gosling, and the song was included on Bastille's own mixtape, VS. (Other People's Heartache, Pt.
 III).

-Arguably, the band's most high-profile collaboration with an important figure from the movie industry came in the form of their single "Pompeii MMXXIII", alongside Hans Zimmer, transforming Bastille's chart-topping "Pompeii" into a version reminiscent of Zimmer's film soundtracks.
-In speaking about this collaboration, Smith expressed a profound sense of validation and honor to work alongside a revered figure like Zimmer, stating, "It does feel like we have come full circle in a way.
+The band collaborated with Hans Zimmer in the form of their single "Pompeii MMXXIII", transforming Bastille's "Pompeii" into a version reminiscent of Zimmer's film soundtracks.
+In speaking about this collaboration, Bastille's Dan Smith expressed a sense of validation and honor to work alongside a figure like Zimmer, stating, "It does feel like we have come full circle in a way.
 So many of the songs we have, particularly on Bad Blood, have strings or loads of choir parts which I sang.
 So to get to a point where we can do this version with a real choir and orchestra and with someone like Zimmer – who is responsible for so many huge cultural moments for me – is exciting and a privilege."

 The band's repertoire also often includes covers and samples from a variety of artists.
 Examples include their rendition of "Killing Me Softly with His Song" by Roberta Flack in the Bad Blood X version of their album Bad Blood, "Dancing in the Dark" by Bruce Springsteen for the edition "Give Me The Future + Dreams of the Past" of the studio album Give Me the Future, "Can't Fight This Feeling" by REO Speedwagon (featured in a Christmas advert for British department store John Lewis & Partners in 2019), and "Basket Case" by Green Day (released as a soundtrack for The Tick TV series.)

 Frontman Dan Smith has cited many artists as influences, including Kate Bush, Amy Winehouse, Lorde, Christine and the Queens, and the Cranberries.
 He has particularly highlighted Regina Spektor as an early influence on his songwriting.
 During an interview with MTV UK, he shared: "When I first heard 'Us' by Regina Spektor, it made me want to record and write songs.
 I thought the way she told this quite weird story with her words was amazing, and I liked how interesting and unique her voice was.
 I'm someone with quite a weird annoying voice, so that made me think, well, if she can do it, I can have a crack. [...]
 I thought the production was really beautiful, simple, on piano. [...]
 That made me think that this slightly weird, awkward teenager who could sort of play piano and sort of sing could start writing songs."